BasPieren/browser-technologies-1819/week-1/opdracht-1.2/README.md

 * [OBA API](https://zoeken.oba.nl/api/v1/)

 ## Browser Technologies 🏃🏻
+Here I explain the all the tested features and what I did or would do to fix it.

 ### Features
 This is a list of all the features I have tested: